snarfed/bridgy/README.md

 * replace t.co links with url entities
 * move fetching replies (the fetch_replies kwarg to get_activities()) to activitystreams-unofficial
+* G+ tests for both bridgy and activitystreams-unofficial

 Lower priority: